-Abstract.
 Process-oriented programming is a design methodology in which software applications are constructed from communicating concurrent processes.
-A process-oriented design is typically composed of a large number of small isolated concurrent components.
-These components allow for the scalable parallel execution of the resulting application on both shared-memory and distributed-memory architectures.
+A typical process-oriented design involves the composition of a large number of small isolated component processes.
+These concurrent components allow for the scalable parallel execution of the resulting application on both shared-memory and distributed-memory architectures.
 In this paper we present a runtime designed to support process-oriented programming by providing lightweight processes and communication primitives.
-Our runtime scheduler, implemented using lock-free algorithms, automatically executes concurrent components in parallel on multicore systems.
-Runtime heuristics dynamically group processes into cache-affine work units based on communication patterns.
+The runtime's scheduler, implemented using lock-free algorithms, automatically executes concurrent components in parallel on multicore systems.
+Heuristics dynamically group processes into cache-affine work units based on communication patterns.
 Work units are then distributed via wait-free work-stealing.
 Initial performance analysis shows that, using the algorithms presented in this paper, process-oriented software can execute with an efficiency approaching that of optimised sequential and coarse-grain threaded designs.